-Liana Romulo strives to help others identify and release deeply ingrained patterns of emotional, mental, and physical holding.
-She’s been a yoga practitioner since 2004 and a student of pranayama since 2007.
+Liana Romulo has been a yoga practitioner since 2003 and a student of pranayama since 2006.
 Her principal teachers, Richard Freeman and Mary Taylor, are for her an enduring source of inspiration and illumination.
 With them Liana studies Ashtanga Vinyasa yoga within the broader context of Sanskrit, chanting, meditation, anatomy, philosophy, Buddhism, and pranayama.
 Liana began her yoga journey in the Philippines, her birthplace.
-She spends a few weeks every year with Richard and Mary, traveling to study with them in Thailand, where she lived as a young teen, Colorado, and London.
+She spends a few weeks every year with Richard and Mary, traveling to study with them in Thailand (where she lived as a young teen), Colorado, and London.

 She follows the pranayama lineage of Swami Kuvalayananda, founder of the Kaivalyadham Yoga Institute in India.
 Liana has completed more than 800 hours’ training under O.P.
 Tiwari, who is respected internationally as a master of pranayama.
 She also receives pranayama guidance from Richard Freeman and sometimes, too, Paul Dallaghan, who introduced her to the practice.